lgatto/TeachingMaterial/pages/first_time.md

     $ ssh-keygen -t rsa -C "your_email@example.com"
     ````

-  - Copy your public key into your clipboard.
+  - Copy your public key (the contents of the newly-created
+    `id_rsa.pub` file) into your clipboard.
 On a Mac, in the terminal/shell, type:

     ````
     $ pbcopy < ~/.ssh/id_rsa.pub